 Genetic Testing is also managed through the Team RMI office and staff, allowing patients to have one contact throughout their journey.

-“At first, it may seem as though there are a myriad of details,” says Anastos.
+“At first, it may seem as though there is a myriad of details,” says Anastos.
 “But, the truth is, that most patients spend some time talking and emailing me, and then the next thing we know, there’s a positive pregnancy test or a picture of the baby on our Facebook page!”